lborophysics/DECTSim/docs/source/dev_guide/detector_arrays.rst

 Methods
 ~~~~~~~

-.. method:: flat_detector.hit_pixel(ray_start, ray_dir, detect_geom, angle_index)
+.. method:: flat_detector.hit_pixel(detect_geom, angle_index)

-    This method calculates the intersected pixel for a flat detector panel, therefore, could be generalised for any future detector panels that are flat, but do not have the same source.
+    This method is used to generate a function which calculates which pixel a ray may intersect for a flat detector panel.
+This is consistent across all flat detector arrays, so is implemented in this class.

 Parallel Detector
 -----------------